PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

   boost: 2
 ---

-# Creating Interactive Workflows
+# Create Interactive Workflows

+Learn how to create interactive workflows with Prefect.

 Flows can pause or suspend execution and automatically resume when they receive type-checked input in Prefect's UI.
-Flows can also send and receive type-checked input at any time while running, without pausing or suspending.
-This guide will show you how to use these features to build _interactive workflows_.
+Flows can also send and receive type-checked input at any time while running—without pausing or suspending.
+This guide explains how to use these features to build _interactive workflows_.

 !!! note "A note on async Python syntax"
     Most of the example code in this section uses async Python functions and `await`.
 However, as with other Prefect features, you can call these functions with or without `await`.

-## Pausing or suspending a flow until it receives input
+## Pause or suspend a flow until it receives input

 You can pause or suspend a flow until it receives input from a user in Prefect's UI.
 This is useful when you need to ask for additional information or feedback before resuming a flow.
-Such workflows are often called [human-in-the-loop](https://hai.stanford.edu/news/humans-loop-design-interactive-ai-systems) (HITL) systems.
+These workflows are often called [human-in-the-loop](https://hai.stanford.edu/news/humans-loop-design-interactive-ai-systems) (HITL) systems.

 !!! note "What is human-in-the-loop interactivity used for?"